Manager Energy Drain

 What Molly Graham hits on there is something most (including me) don’t realize up front: that by giving away your legos, you’re also creating space for you to pick up new ones.
 In the meantime, it could help significantly with your energy drain.

-Want a handy worksheet for finding the right level of project to delegate?
+Want a handy worksheet for effectively delegating a project?
 Here you go!

 I know, I know.
 This is the least favorite one for nearly everybody.

 But it’s possible that the best way to troubleshoot your energy drain is to reduce the amount of things you say “yes” to - and start to get more practice saying “no” or “I know I said yes before, but after more time thinking about it/doing it, I need to say no.”

 I don’t need to tell you this: saying “no” more allows you to more effectively do the work that you say “yes” to.
 As Ron Swanson says,